-- 1. Basement and Semi Basement garages may only be permitted whereby Council is satisfied of the following: - a.
-There will be no adverse impacts on privacy and amenity to the neighbouring dwellings, - b.
-No part of the basement protrudes more than 1m above the existing ground level, - c.
+- 1. Basement and Semi Basement garages are only permitted whereby Council is satisfied of the following: - a.
+There will be no adverse impacts on privacy and amenity to the neighbouring dwellings and - b.
+The basement is generally below existing ground level, and - c.
 The allotment has a slope of no more than 3m with the front boundary being the lowest existing ground level (unless the rear setback adjoins open space), and - d.
-The proposed development does not exceed more that two storeys above ground level at any time, - e.
-Its sole purpose is for achieving but not exceeding Council's minimum car parking requirements, providing additional residential storage and/or for non-habitable purposes (i.e. home gym, workshop), and - f.
-Has a maximum gross floor area of 45m2 (not inclusive of staircase).
+The proposed development does not exceed more than two storey's at a time, and - e.
+Its sole purpose is for meeting car parking requirements, providing additional storage and/or for non-habitable purposes (i.e. home gym, workshop), and - f.
+Has a maximum floor area of 45 sqm (not inclusive of staircase).